Tag: strategy

 Only then are we to consider another strategy.

-Our medium term strategy holds good, for now
+• Our medium term strategy holds good, for now

 Snip20160401_2

-How goes it?
+• How goes it?
 Week 25

 For simplification, I’ve combined Slow Trader and Ferrari into one fund which we will refer to as Slow Trader Fund.

-Our strategy in Slow Trader is to short-term trade (using, primarily, daily close bars rather than intraday bars) shares in the FTSE 350, stocks in the S&P 500 and major foreign exchange (FX) currency pairings.
+Our strategy in Slow Trader is to short term trade (using, primarily, daily close bars rather than intra day bars) shares in the FTSE 350, stocks in the S&P 500 and major foreign exchange (FX) currency pairings.

 Arm Holdings.
 We came out at a little over break even.
 I moved our stop as I was not happy with the possible trend change of this share price.
-The share price did run below our buy point but has subsequently moved up again.
+The share price did move below our buy point but has subsequently moved up again.
 We are out for the time being.

 Ashtead Group. – £311 lose.
 On reflection, not a good share to take.
-A ranging share price, rather than my strategy of making trending prices, this share dropped well below my entry price – but has subsequently turned up again.
+A ranging share price, rather than my strategy of taking trending prices, this share dropped well below my entry price – but has subsequently turned up again.

 CLS Holdings. – £325 lose.
 I made fundamental mistakes with this one.
 Incorrect retracement level without price action.
-If I had waited (patience is the virtue of a good trader) and measured the retrace correctly, this could have been a winner.
+If I had waited (patience is the virtue of a good trader) and measured the retrace correctly this could have been a winner.

-Snip20150620_7I bought at the red arrow; the green arrow was, of course, the correct buy point.
+Snip20150620_7I bought at the red arrow, the green arrow was of course the correct buy point.

 Snip20150620_8

 FX AUD/USD. + £394.
-An intraday 4-hour chart so you can see the move.
+This is the first time you have been introduced to FX.
+This is on an intra day 4-hour chart so you can see the move.

 Snip20150620_9

-We bought at the red arrow, we sold at the green arrow, and we bought again (and we are still in) at the blue arrow.
+We bought at the red arrow, we sold at the green arrow and we bought again (and we are still in) at the blue arrow.
 Easy!
 Okay, sometimes it goes ideally like this.

 We also had interest charges (mostly for carrying shares over the weekend) of – £32.